nika34-glitch/nut-j-b/README.md

 ### GUI Front-end

-A simple Tkinter interface is available in `gui_frontend.py` for running the validator or any command-line analysis.
+`gui_frontend.py` provides a lightweight Tkinter interface for running the validator or any command-line tool.
+It now uses themed widgets and a scrolling output window for a cleaner look.
 Launch it with:
 ```bash
 python gui_frontend.py
 ```